topo-gps/ios-manual/en/compass_direction.rst

 Manually entering a compass direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To add a compass direction to the map, tap :ref:`Menu <sec-menu>` > Search and select the tab 'Compass direction' above the keyboard.
+To add a compass direction to the map, tap :ref:`Menu <sec-menu>` > Search and tap the item 'Enter compass direction'.

 The compass direction screen will appear like in the figure below: